oyater/OpenMMLab-Community/README.md

 # OpenMMLab-Community

 ## Join OpenMMLab
- All the contributors are welcomed to claim your reward by filing this form（评审后加链接），
+ All the contributors are welcomed to claim your reward by filing this form（https://openmmlab.com/contributor），

   And we will invite you to join the corresponding **github organization** for medal Displaying.